rubyonjets/jets/docs/_docs/install.md

 ### AWS CLI

-The AWS CLI is not required but strongly recommended so you can make use of AWS Profiles.
+The AWS CLI is not required but is strongly recommended so that you can make use of AWS Profiles.
 You can install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) via pip.

     pip install awscli --upgrade --user